 A specific route map is included in the downloadable detailed itinerary.

-💯 Book with confidence: To reserve your spot on a tour, a 50% deposit will be required by May 10th, 2021; full amount due by May 25th, 2021.
-However, you can book with complete peace of mind as this deposit will be 100% refundable (minus the bank charges) if the traveler cancels the reservation BEFORE May 1st, 2021.
+💯 Book with confidence: To reserve your spot on a tour, a 25% deposit will be required by May 10th, 2022; full amount due by May 25th, 2022.
+However, you can book with complete peace of mind as this deposit will be 100% refundable (minus the bank charges) if you cancel the reservation BEFORE May 1st, 2022.

 We mention case by case because if someone cancels due to Covid or other extreme measures even after the dates above, they will still be refunded.

-📅 This trip takes place in the fall of 2021; we're hopeful it will be safe to travel by then.
+📅 This trip takes place in the summer of 2022.
+Please be fully vaccinated prior to the departure date.

 ⚕️ Be sure you have traveler's insurance.